Amanda Palmer: 2000–2007: The Dresden Dolls and The Onion Cellar

-At a Halloween party in 2000, Palmer met drummer Brian Viglione and afterwards they formed The Dresden Dolls.
+At a Halloween party in 2000, Palmer met the drummer Brian Viglione and afterwards they formed the Dresden Dolls.
 In an effort to expand the performance experience and interactivity, Palmer began inviting Lexington High School students to perform drama pieces at the Dresden Dolls' live shows.
-This evolved to The Dirty Business Brigade, a troupe of seasoned and new artists, performing at many gigs.
+This evolved to the Dirty Business Brigade, a troupe of seasoned and new artists, performing at many gigs.

-In 2002, after developing a cult following, the band recorded their eponymous debut album, The Dresden Dolls, with producer Martin Bisi.
+In 2002, after developing a cult following, the band recorded their debut album, The Dresden Dolls, with producer Martin Bisi.
 They produced the album before signing with the label Roadrunner Records.

 In 2006, The Dresden Dolls Companion was published, with words, music and artwork by Amanda Palmer.
 In it she has written a history of the album The Dresden Dolls and of the duo, as well as a partial autobiography.
 The book also contains the lyrics, sheet music, and notes on each song in the album, all written by Palmer, as well as a DVD with a 20-minute interview of Amanda about making the book.

 Palmer conceived the musical/production The Onion Cellar, based on a short story from The Tin Drum by Günter Grass.
-From December 9, 2006, through January 13, 2007, The Dresden Dolls performed the piece in conjunction with the American Repertory Theater at the Zero Arrow Theatre in Cambridge, Massachusetts.
+From December 9, 2006, through January 13, 2007, the Dresden Dolls performed the piece in conjunction with the American Repertory Theater at the Zero Arrow Theatre in Cambridge, Massachusetts.
 While Palmer was openly frustrated with the direction of the show, fan and critical reviews were very positive.

 In June 2007, as part of the Dresden Dolls, she toured with the True Colors Tour 2007, including her debut in New York City's Radio City Music Hall, and her first review in The New York Times.

 Though the Dresden Dolls broke up in 2008, Palmer and Viglione have continued to collaborate, and have had several minor reunions under the band name in 2011, 2012, 2016, 2017, and 2018.
+In 2022, the Dresden Dolls reunited, and started work on a new album.
+In 2023, they toured the US.